mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ### The JVM
 This is where the majority of the OracleJDK-only features are.
-Oracle is open-sourcing a new GC, performance enhancements, monitoring tools and a host of other changes.
+Oracle is open-sourcing a new GC, performance enhancements, tracing tools and a host of other changes.

 ## The features in detail

 So here is my roundup of interesting features.

-### Garbage Collection

-#### ZGC
+### ZGC

 [ZGC](https://wiki.openjdk.java.net/display/zgc/Main) is a new Garbage Collector designed to handle very large heap sizes (several terabytes) with predictable pause lengths (single-digit miliseconds).
 Also Z is intended to be a platform for future work on large-heap GCs.